 Day 8 Skopje

-Today is devoted to North Macedonia’s capital, Skopje.
-A guided tour in the morning leads us around some of the city’s highlights, including the Memorial House of Mother Teresa, the Old Skopje Bazaar and the Church of St Spas (look out for its beautiful carved-wood iconostasis).
+Today is devoted to North Macedonia’s capital, Skopje - a city destroyed by an earthquake in 1963, then rebuilt to its former glory.
+A guided tour in the morning leads us around some of the city’s old and new highlights, including the Old Skopje Bazaar and Macedonia Square.
 Once the tour wraps up, there is time to explore Skopje on your own.
 Perhaps take the opportunity to visit one of the many galleries or museums, or find a café for a strong, thick Turkish coffee and a feta-stuffed burek pastry.

 Day 10 Mavrovo

 More stunning scenery is on the cards today as we travel around Mavrovo National Park.
 It’s home to the country’s highest mountains, as well as winding rivers, herb-scented meadows and dramatic gorges.
-Our route takes us past a trio of artificial lakes, including the spectacular Movrovo Lake - surrounded by forested hills and snow-dusted peaks, with a little church half-submerged in its waters.
+Our route takes us past a trio of artificial lakes, including the spectacular Movrovo Lake - surrounded by forested hills and snow-dusted peaks.
 We also stop for a peek inside the monasteries of St Jovan Bigorski and St Georgi Pobedonosec.

 Day 11 Ohrid

-Today is free for you to explore Ohrid at your own pace.
+Today is another free day.
 Go for a wander through the small bazaar, watch a demonstration at a traditional paper-making workshop, or browse the exhibitions at Cultura 365 gallery and cultural centre.